jerrychsu/encryption-testing/README.md

 --------
 1. git clone this repo.
 1. serve local html using `python -m SimpleHTTPServer` from this directory
+1. browse to test pages located at yourlocaldomain.com:8000/test-files/
     * use hosts file to have a test domain point to localhost

 example:
 ```